MathieuCharlesINRAE/Hackathon_NextFlow_Nov2020/README.md

 **Goal : Find regulatory SNP candidate (rSNP)**

-Does the SNP impact the surrounding sequence affinity with a TF ? (likelihood the TF will bind with this sequence)
+Does the SNP impact the sequence affinity with a TF ? (likelihood the TF will bind with this sequence)

 * Principle